waywardphilosopher/lookingforwisdom/content/posts/pyrrho.md

 +++
 categories = ["Philosopher Files"] date = 2021-10-07T10:00:00Z
-description = ""
 draft = false
 image = "/images/Petrarca-Meister_001.jpg"
 slug = "pyrrho"
-summary = "Pyrrho was the precursor of the ancient sceptical school.
+description = "Pyrrho was the precursor of the ancient sceptical school.
 He was a philosopher who travelled widely and, according to some commentators, reinvented Indian modes of thought in the context of ancient Greece." tags = ["Philosopher Files"] title = "Pyrrho and the Trouble with Ethics"